msemple1111/average_alpr/README.md

 ## Installation:
 This guide is designed for linux and mac but can easily be used on Windows.
 This program is deigned for Python 3.
-Install either through a virtualenv or thought your normal python install.
+Install either through a virtual envirmoment or thought your normal python install.

 - python 3